Mdot23/AWS/README.md

-# Automating AWS with Python
+# Automating

-Repostitory for the A Cloud Guru course #Automating A AWS with Python

-## 01-webtron
+## 01-Script

-Webtron is a script that will sync a local directory to an s3 bucket, and optionally configure route53 and cloudfront as well.
+Script is a script that will sync a local directory to an s3 bucket, and optionally configure route53 and cloudfront as well.

+### Features

+Script currently has the following features:

+- List bucket
+- List contents in bucket